 ||April Term 3

-*Children must be 3 before taking up their funded place.
-This means that children with August and January birthdays must be 3 years old by the first day of the new term.
+*Children must be 3 years old before taking up their funded place.
+Children with August and January birthdays must be 3 years old by the first day of the new term.

 Is my 2 year old child eligible for a funded place?